 Looking for the best backup camera for your vehicle?
 Our guide will help you choose the right one for your budget – and show you where you can find it at the best price today.

-It’s a lot easier to backup with a new car; there’s almost certainly a reversing camera built in.
+It’s a lot easier to backup with a new car; there’s probably a reversing camera built in.
 Not so long ago, however, it was an optional extra, and one that car manufacturers seemed to have very little shame in extracting an extreme profit margin on.
 The components may cost less than a delivery pizza, but somehow on the options list the price was in the hundreds.
-As a retro-fit, though, things can be much cheaper (not to say you don’t need to buy a new car if you want one, of course).
+As a retro-fit, though, things can be much cheaper – plus you don’t need to buy a new car at the same time.
 Since most cameras are fitted to license plate mounts, they’re also widely supported, and can be fitted by a garage or a DIY fan (there are different levels of difficulty in this list).

 Adding a back-up camera is also a good move on vans, especially in a world moving ever-more to home deliveries.
 If you’re the enterprising type and your small business is a mobile one, imagine how much easier things could be if you had a camera to help out when making deliveries at unfamiliar locations.
 Back into someone’s fence and they’re definitely not going to choose your services again, whereas if you courteously avoid disaster, even without a rear window, you’ll impress.